project-oak/transparent-release/docs/claim-transparency.md

 - **issuedOn** _(string ([Timestamp](https://github.com/in-toto/attestation/blob/main/spec/field_types.md#Timestamp)), required)_:
     The timestamp at which this claims was generated.
 - **validity** _(object, required)_:
   Validity duration of the claim.
+It enables implementing passive revocation.

   - **validity.notBefore** _(string ([Timestamp](https://github.com/in-toto/attestation/blob/main/spec/field_types.md#Timestamp)), required)_:
     The timestamp from which the claim is effective, and the artifact is endorsed for use.
 Must be equal or after the issuedOn timestamp.
   - **validity.notAfter** _(string ([Timestamp](https://github.com/in-toto/attestation/blob/main/spec/field_types.md#Timestamp)), required)_:
     The timestamp of when the artifact is no longer endorsed for use.
-This, combined with the `notBefore` field, is particularly useful for implementing passive revocation.

 - **claimSpec** _(object, optional)_:
   Gives a detailed description of the claim, and the steps that were taken to perform the assessment